Ansh0123/AutomatedRBCCountProject/README.md

 # Automated_RBC_Count

-This is a simple repository consist of MATLAB Code to count the Red Blood Cell in a sample Blood Image.
+1. This is a simple repository consist of MATLAB Code to extract and count the Red Blood Cell(Simple and Overlapped) in a sample Blood Image.

-Repository also contains Input and output images of Blood Sample.
+2. Repository also contains Input and output images of Blood Sample.

+3. Repository also contains the GUI Interface image.

+4. Software and tool used :
+    MATLAB 2015a
+    Guide(GUI Editor Matlab)
+    Image Processing toolbox MATLAB
+    ImageRegionAnalyzer(MATLAB APP)